 The cover features organic cotton and wool fill, and the thread is made from recycled water bottles.
 It’s medium thick (not thin or thick), but substantial.
 It has stripes on the bottom end of the mattress, with some quilting inside of those stripes.
 It features a zipper on the bottom side.

 The cover is white and quite attractive.
 I recommend you grab a Leesa waterproof mattress protector to keep it that way.

 - 1 inch of polyfoam, made of ventilated 3 lb density foam with an ILD (load deflection) of 13.
 ILD measures a foam’s firmness.
-An ILD of 13 is indicative a more soft feel.
+An ILD of 13 is indicative of a softer feel.